Guide to Renting a Camper in Iceland

 - Keep in mind what to pack.
 While our camper vans include a lot of what you’ll need in order to fully enjoy your Icelandic camping experience, you’ll also want to bring along your own food and snacks, cold weather clothing, towels and toiletries for showering, and any hiking or travelling gear needed for the sites you plan to stop at during your journey.

 - Speaking of food, you can often find restaurants nearby many of the camping spots you come across, but always plan to have some items on hand for when that’s not the case.
 You’ll find everything needed to cook in your camper van and can stock up at the local grocery store on supplies before you head out on the road.
-Be sure to pick up some Icelandic favourites, such as Pylsur hot dogs and Pylsusinnep hot dog sauce, which make a very easy lunch, or skyr Icelandic yogurt, for an easy breakfast.
+Be sure to pick up some Icelandic favourites, such as Pylsur hot dogs and Pylsusinnep hot dog sauce, which make a very easy lunch, or skyr Icelandic yoghurt, for an easy breakfast.

 - Don’t forget to have fun!
 While there’s so much to see, do and love in Iceland, don’t make your camping experience more stressful than it needs to be by trying to pack a ton of stops into your itinerary.
 Go at an easy pace, so you can fully enjoy all the sights and sounds of the island.